tubbo/ember-blog/app/articles/2012-08-02-meet-blue-velvet.md

 tags: "#facebook, #open_graph, `blue_velvet, ruby"
 ---

-# use your facebook page as a cms

 It's certainly been a while, hasn't it?
 I've been busy with gigs and vacation, so there's been little time to blog.
 I *have* been working on stuff...including the foundation of a record label (which I'll talk about